Department of Political Science

 Fitzgerald, Jennifer L.

-Professor, Associate Chair, Faculty Fellow; PhD, Brown University
+Professor, Chair, Faculty Fellow; PhD, Brown University

 Greenberg, Edward S.